What is Disability Living Allowance (DLA)?

 Lowest Rate Care - is awarded to those who are "so severely disabled physically or mentally that... they need attention from another person for a significant portion of the day in connection with their bodily functions (whether during one period or a number of periods)".

-In short, to qualify for the Middle Rate Care Component your child must require a substantial amount of extra care / attention during the day OR night, while to qualify for the Highest Rate Care Component they must require a substantial amount of extra care / attention during both the day AND night.
+To qualify for the Middle Rate Care Component your child must require a substantial amount of extra care / attention during the day OR night.
+To qualify for the Highest Rate Care Component they must require a substantial amount of extra care / attention during both the day AND night.
 See below for the exact wording of this:

 For Middle Rate and Highest Rate Care you must consider what are referred to as "The Day Condition" and "The Night Condition".
 For Middle Rate Care you must satisfy either the Day OR Night Condition, for Highest Rate Care you must satisfy both the Day AND Night Condition